Find & Fix Broken Links in Excel – Cloud Spreadsheet Link Checker

 Error Codes

-- 400 Bad Request: Invalid Aspose.Cells Cloud API URI.
+- 400 Bad Request – Invalid Aspose.Cells Cloud API URI.

-- 401 Unauthorized: Invalid access token.
-Or invalid client id and secret.
+- 401 Unauthorized – Invalid access token, client ID, or client secret.

-- 404 Not Found: The spreadsheet file not accessible.
+- 404 Not Found – The spreadsheet file is not accessible.

-- 500 Server Error: The spreadsheet has encountered an anomaly in obtaining calculation data.
+- 500 Server Error – The spreadsheet encountered an anomaly while obtaining calculation data.

 Where should we use the Search broken links within the Spreadsheet API?

-- Preparation of Investor Data Packages: Before finalizing the presentation materials that contain charts and tables linked to external databases or market data sources, verify the validity of all links.
+- Preparation of Investor Data Packages: Before finalizing presentation materials that contain charts and tables linked to external databases or market data sources, verify the validity of all links.

 Why should you use the Search broken links within the Spreadsheet API?

-- Developer-Friendly: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
-Compared to building custom chart rendering solutions, this significantly reduces the development workload.
+- Developer‑Friendly – Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comprehensive documentation.
+Compared with building custom solutions, this significantly reduces development workload.

-- Reduced Labor Costs: Reduced the need for positions dedicated to document consolidation.
+- Reduced Labor Costs – Eliminates the need for dedicated staff to manually verify document links.

-- Pay-per-use: No upfront investment, only pay for API calls actually used.
+- Pay‑per‑Use – No upfront investment; you only pay for the API calls you actually use.

 How to Use the Search for broken links within the Spreadsheet API with SDKs